Billionaire Profile

 2024

-Returned to the glass and glazing sector.
+Returned to the glass and glazing industry to provide support and strategic advice.

 Philanthropy & Social Impact